m-escott/Web-Crawler/README.md

   There can be concurrency issues when dealing with a recursive process and/or where dependencies exist between tasks here the dependency is that the built-in latency rests within the process of loading and parsing pages to create lists of new pages to explore with the potential added challenge of predicting/detecting MIME types for candidate pages and links
-- investigate etiquette and robot.txt
+- investigate etiquette issues in conjunction with robot.txt
 - include extra comments and Javadoc